reecelucas/webpack-generator/README.md

 ## Hot Module Replacement (HMR)

+To enable HMR for react, run the following:

 ```bash
 yarn add -D react-hot-loader
 ```

-Add the following to the end of your entry file:
+And add the following to the end of your entry file:

 ```js
 if (process.env.NODE_ENV !== "production" && module && (module as any).hot) {